 character set, issue this statement after connecting to the

 SET NAMES 'utf8';

-For more information about configuring character sets for application use and character set-related issues in client/server communication, see Section 11.1.6, “Configuring the Character Set and Collation for Applications”, and Section 11.1.5, “Connection Character Sets and Collations”.
+For more information about configuring character sets for application use and character set-related issues in client/server communication, see Section 11.1.6, “Configuring Application Character Set and Collation”, and Section 11.1.5, “Connection Character Sets and Collations”.